MinecraftForge/MinecraftForge/server_files/README.txt

-If you need help with your Forge server, join our Discord or forums:
+If you need help with your singularity server, join our Discord or forums:
 - https://discord.minecraftforge.net
 - https://forums.minecraftforge.net